MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 **Supported Network Adapters**

-If "Network debugging is not supported on any of the NICs in this machine" is displayed when you run kdnet.exe it means that the network adapter is not supported.
+If "Network debugging is not supported on any of the NICs in this machine" is displayed when you run kdnet.exe, it means that the network adapter is not supported.

 The host computer can use any network adapter, but the target computer must use a network adapter that is supported by Debugging Tools for Windows.
 For a list of supported network adapters, see [Supported Ethernet NICs for Network Kernel Debugging in Windows 10](supported-ethernet-nics-for-network-kernel-debugging-in-windows-10.md) and [Supported Ethernet NICs for Network Kernel Debugging in Windows 8.1](supported-ethernet-nics-for-network-kernel-debugging-in-windows-8-1.md).